JimSoper/JSONtoDOM/README.md

 : is a semi-random series of quick tests to confirm that most of the functionality documented here works.

 Dominion
 : This is a DOM browser, to look at DOM objects in the Dominion app itself.
-Of special interest is that this swaps in a new table every time you click on a row property.
+Of special interest is that this swaps in a new table every time you click on a row.
 See especially `dmnn.tableBody.newRecord()` and which calls ` dmnn.tableBody.nodesFromRecords( rcrd, tbl_node )` to see if there are any new records/rows to show, and `dmnn.tableBody.refresh(), which calls `dmnn.removeDescendantNodes( prnt_node )` and `specsToNodes( [ spc ], prnt_node )`.